Wednesday, 30 April 2025

 AN OCCUPATIONAL hazard of supermarket work is old work colleagues regaling tales at inopportune times or informing me of folk dying.

 One such guy informed me a former colleague was in a coma and asked whether I knew him.
 Course I did.
-He was the only guy who ever got barred from the works drinking hole.
+He was the only guy who ever got barred from the work's drinking hole.

 He threw the contents of his colostomy bag over his girlfriend's head after a heated argument.
-In the pub.
 I then added how unfortunate he was to miss out on redundancy.
 Leaving months before the announcement.
-I was abruptly told he did alright, pilfering from the firm for nearly two decades.
+I was abruptly told he did alright, pilfering items from the firm for nearly two decades.
 Understandably, nobody in security wanted to search his colostomy bag despite strongly suspecting it contained company property.
 Even a CCTV camera installed over his workstation didn't deter him.
 Explains why somewhat ironically he had the sweaty, nervous energy of someone in constant need of the John.